Paramedic Program – Overview

 DIPLOMA IN EMERGENCY MEDICINE

 The Center for Emergency Medicine offers a paramedic diploma program designed to prepare paramedics for entry-level positions in urban, suburban, and rural Emergency Medical Services throughout the country.
-The Diploma Program is offered in a full-time and a part-time program.
-Both programs require that the student complete clinical and field rotations on non-class days.
+The Diploma Program is offered in a part-time format.
+The program requires that the student complete clinical and field rotations on non-class days.

 The Center for Emergency Medicine was the first facility in the country to use the 1998 Paramedic: National Standard Curriculum.
 This is the most comprehensive curricula in the history of EMS and was developed to prepare advanced level providers for the new millennium.
 The Center’s course of study meets or exceeds all of the minimum national and Commonwealth of Pennsylvania training requirements.
 Upon graduation from the program, the students will be eligible take the National Registry of Emergency Medical Technicians EMT-Paramedic Examination.

 DIDACTIC AND PRACTICAL EDUCATION

 The course of instruction consists of four phases of education: didactic, laboratory, clinical/field and summative field internship.
 The Center’s program consists of 516 hours of didactic education and laboratory education, and 544 hours of clinical education.
 The didactic material provides the foundation for understanding the purpose and objectives of clinical treatments.
 We believe that this is the distinction between the professional and the technician.
 This philosophy provides the rationale for the development of a comprehensive classroom curriculum.